SilentByte/pothole-map/devpost.md

 * [Optional: Raspberry Pi Heatsink](https://www.aliexpress.com/item/4000348002518.html?spm=a2g0o.productlist.0.0.51b05477h9g8bc)

 To build this system we used a Raspberry Pi 4B with a PiCam v2 and a Neo M8 GPS.
-The Raspberry Pi was responsible for getting the current GPS position, taking a picture, running the Pytorch model to get a confidence score of the road being bad.
+The Raspberry Pi was responsible for getting the current GPS position, taking a picture, running the PyTorch model to get a confidence score of the road being bad.

 This information was then sent to an AWS Lambda endpoint which in turn, stores the latitude, longitude, device name and image into a database.